The Lord's First XI

-The Lord's First XI aka The Lord's First Eleven was a 2006 album by Lord Large.
-It features collaborations with artists such as Clem Curtis, Roy Phillips, amd Linda Lewis.
+The Lord's First XI aka The Lord's First Eleven is a 2006 album by Lord Large.
+It features collaborations with artists such as Clem Curtis, Roy Phillips, and Linda Lewis.
 The material includes northern-soul type songs and funk.

 Background

 The Lord's First XI is an album by Lord Large in collaboration with other artists.
 It features vocals by Andrea Britton, Ashley Slater, Clem Curtis, Dean Parrish, Glenn Tilbrook, Linda Lewis, Louise Marshall, Robert Bradley, and Roy Phillips.
 After its release, Lord Large's popularity in London grew.

 The album came about after Clem Curtis collaborated with Lord Large, recording the single, "Stuck in a Wind Up" bw "Move Over Daddy", which was credited to Lord Large featuring Clem Curtis.
 It was originally released on 2 Bit 2BIT45-1, a label that was created for the release.
 Having some airplay on Radio 2, it was then released on the Acid Jazz label (cat no. AJX174S) in 2005.
 The label offered to release an album with Clem Curtis and other artists.

 As legend or fact may have it, Roy Phillips, leader of The Peddlers became involved with the project resulting from producer / drummer Andy Jones taking his honeymoon in New Zealand and finding a new drinking buddy in Roy Phillips.
 Roy Phillips recorded his vocals for the song "Closer" at Midnight Studios in Christchurch, New Zealand.

 Drummer Andy Jones handled the album's production.